mateusz/tritium/01_architecture/05_entity_detail_equipment.md

 #### SonicBlaster
 Methanoid origin.
 Fusion powered unit.
 Emits pulses at present intervals and frequencies.
 Power adjuster fitted.
 Not actually a weapon despite being labeled as one - functions as a music player.

-#### ArtifactPart
-One of eight pieces of an unknown alien artifact.
-Can be collected using a grapple.
-Each piece is found in a different star system after conquering Methanoid bases.

-#### CompleteArtifact
-The fully assembled alien artifact.
-Can only be built after collecting all eight pieces.
-When activated in a tool pod on an SCG, triggers the game's ending sequence.